azerion/phaser-super-storage/README.md

 Namespaces
 ----------
 If you are like us, and put multiple games on the same domain, you might want to add namespaces to your localStorage.
-Namespaces get prepended to any key value pair you set, and all API calls to the storage object are segeregated by namespaces.
+Namespaces get prepended to any key value pair you set, and all API calls to the storage object are segregated by namespaces.
 This allows you to set a 'score' key for multiple games on the same domain, and they'll always get their own stored value

 ```javascript